Apply to join the register for social housing

 If you can't quite afford the mortgage on 100% of a home, Help to Buy: Shared Ownership offers you the chance to buy a share of your home (between 25% and 75% of the home's value) and pay rent on the remaining share.
 Later on, you could buy bigger shares when you can afford to.

 Shared Ownership properties are usually owned and managed by housing associations.
-Shared Ownership properties and information about how to apply can be found through Help to Buy - South.
+Shared Ownership properties and information about how to apply can be found on the Help to Buy (South) website.

 East Herts Council has a Local Priorities Cascade for Shared Ownership properties effective from the 1st September 2015.

 - Joint 1st Priority - Social housing tenant living in East Herts continuously for 12 months preceding.
 MOD personnel living in East Herts or had lived in East Herts before being posted elsewhere.

 - Applicant currently resident and has done so continuously for 12 months preceding in East Herts; 1st priority non home owner, 2nd shared owners needing to move to larger accommodation; home owners needing to move to larger accommodation; 3rd relationship breakdown where a person cannot afford to buy on the open market.

 - Applicant with a local connection, for example with past residence (have lived in the district for 5 years) or close family association (parent/siblings/adult children who have lived continuously in the district for the last 5 years), to East Herts but not currently living or working in the district.